pilo1337/h3dmx512-zip/eagle/Orange-Pi-Zero/DMX/README.md

 	* 1 -> B -> XLR Pin 2
 	* 2 -> A -> XLR Pin 3
 	* 3 -> GND -> XLR Pin 1
 * P3 is for Status LED (this is the Pin from the OrangePi directly!
-Think about Resistor!)
+Think about Resistor!
+OrangePi uses 3v3 GPIO)
 	* 1 -> 5V
 	* 2 -> LED Signal
 	* 3 -> GND